miconda/thunderbird-show-extra-headers/README.md

 ## Usage

-When installed, a new button named `H-Hdrs` appears in the buttons list at the top of the `Message Pane`.
+When installed, a new button named `X-Hdrs` appears in the buttons list at the top of the `Message Pane`.
 Clicking on it shows the pop up  with extra headers for the current message.